When the Rolling Stones Were Booed Off Stage in Favor of Monkeys

-Wyman recalled things a little differently in his memoir, ‘Stone Alone,’ arguing that the band was far from alone in receiving the cold shoulder from the crowd – but he did remember the monkeys.
-"The concert was in the open air and everyone got a poor reception from a mixed crowd of cowboys and kids.
-We had to go on after some performing monkeys.
+Wyman recalled things differently in his memoir, Stone Alone, arguing that they joined a group of others who received the cold shoulder from the crowd – but he did remember the monkeys.
+"The concert was in the open air and everyone got a poor reception from a mixed crowd of cowboys and kids," he wrote.
+"We had to go on after some performing monkeys.
 What the hell were we doing here?
-People didn’t know whether to take us seriously or as a joke,” wrote Wyman.
-“What had we let ourselves in for?
+People didn’t know whether to take us seriously or as a joke.
+What had we let ourselves in for?
 Crowds were great to us at airports and hotels, but these two shows set us back years!"

-Wyman wrote about a similar incident in ‘Stone Alone,’ ruefully recalling that the day after their disastrous San Antonio appearance, "while we were sunbathing around the hotel pool in a temperature of 95 degrees, a young waiter who was serving us drinks said that a guest had complained to the hotel that girls were at the pool, swimming and sunbathing topless – that was us!"
+Wyman wrote about a similar incident in Stone Alone, ruefully recalling that the day after their disastrous San Antonio appearance, "while we were sunbathing around the hotel pool in a temperature of 95 degrees, a young waiter who was serving us drinks said that a guest had complained to the hotel that girls were at the pool, swimming and sunbathing topless – that was us!"